 What illnesses can make you inadmissible to the United States?

-You can’t have your regular doctor do a visa medical exam.
+Not all doctors can perform a visa medical exam.
 Instead, you must have the exam from a civil surgeon who has been specifically authorized by the United States Citizenship and Immigration Services (USCIS).
-Doctors who perform green card medical exams receive special training.
+Doctors who perform green card medical exams receive special training and technical instructions from the Centers for Disease Control and Prevention.

 How to find a doctor who performs green card exams?

-Visit Statcare for your USCIS Immigration Medical Exam.
-We are open seven days a week and have four civil surgeons on staff who are authorized by the U.S. government to perform immigration medical exams.
+To find a doctor who performs green card exams, visit Statcare.
+We are open seven days a week and have four civil surgeons on staff who are authorized by the U.S. government to perform USCIS Immigration Medical Exams.
 Schedule an appointment today.

 Do you accept insurance for the immigration exam?

-Unfortunately, medical insurance companies do not cover the immigration medical exam.
+Unfortunately, we do not accept insurance for the immigration exam.
 It is health insurance fraud in the US to use your medical insurance for any part of the immigration medical exam.
 You should save all receipts in the event your employer reimburses you for the exam.

 Do I need to bring my vaccination records?
 What if I do not have any?

-Yes, if they are available.
-If you do not have any don’t worry, you may get all of the required shots or get lab tests to prove immunity.
+Yes.
+You need to bring your vaccination records if you have any.
+If you don’t, you may get all of the required shots or get lab tests to prove immunity.

-No. We give the sealed envelope and your copy to you at the end of your examination with us.
+No. We will not send the sealed envelope containing the original I-693 to your lawyer, employer, or to the USCIS.
 It will be your responsibility to submit the document to whoever is assisting you or directly to the USCIS.

 How long is my I-693 exam valid for?

-Your I-693 is valid for 2 years from the date of its completion next to the Civil Surgeon’s signature.
+Your I-693 exam is valid for 2 years from the completion date indicated next to the Civil Surgeon’s signature.